oscarenglish18-lgtm/CorpusCompiler/README.md

 inscriptions from Epigraphik-Datenbank Clauss-Slaby (EDCS) exports.

-The Compiler takes plain-text EDCS exports, normalises them into a form suitable for corpus-linguistic software such as AntConc, and selects a fixed-size sample deterministically.
-Every corpus it produces is identified by a short self-describing key, so that anyone holding the same source exports can regenerate an identical corpus — the same inscriptions, in the same order, byte for byte.
+The Compiler takes plain-text EDCS exports, normalises them into a form suitable for corpus-linguistic software , and selects a fixed-size sample deterministically.
+Every corpus it produces is identified by a short self-describing key, so that anyone holding the same source exports can regenerate an identical corpus the same inscriptions, in the same order.
+Inscriptions are compiled into each corpus as they appear in stone.

 Written in standard-library Python.
 No third-party dependencies.